History of Hyatt in Timeline

 Hyatt

-Hyatt Hotels Corporation is a multinational hospitality company headquartered in Chicago, managing and franchising luxury hotels, resorts, and vacation properties.
-As one of the businesses managed by the Pritzker family, Hyatt boasts a global presence with over 1350 hotels and all-inclusive properties located in 69 countries across South America, North America, Europe, Asia, Africa and Australia.
+Hyatt Hotels Corporation is a multinational hospitality company headquartered in Chicago.
+It manages and franchises luxury and business hotels, resorts, and vacation properties, with the Pritzker family playing a significant role in its management.
+Hyatt boasts a portfolio of over 1350 hotels and all-inclusive properties spread across 69 countries spanning continents like South America, North America, Europe, Asia, Africa, and Australia.

 September 27, 1957: Purchase of the Hyatt House